kata-containers/kata-containers/README.md

 > **Note:**
 >
-> If you run the previous command as the `root` user, further checks will be
+> - By default, only a brief success / failure message is printed.
+> If more details are needed, the `--verbose` flag can be used to display the
+> list of all the checks performed.
+>
+> - `root` permission is needed to check if the system is capable of running
+> Kata containers.
+In this case, additional checks are performed (e.g., if another
-> performed (e.g. it will check if another incompatible hypervisor is running).
+> incompatible hypervisor is running).

 ## Download and install